The UACJ Group’s Long-term Roadmap, UACJ Vision 2030

 The UACJ Group’s Materiality Issues

-- Response to climate change
+- Taking measures to address climate change

-- Respect for human rights
+- Respecting human rights

 Financial and Non-Financial Targets